syl22-00/pocketsphinx.js-en_US-hub4wsj_sc_8k/README.md

 b.
 Initializing the recognizer

-At init time, a config object that contains:
+At init time, this model can be selected with:

 ```javascript
 ["-hmm", "hub4wsj_sc_8k"]